 - Lost and Found: If you lost your items check with us or if you find a lost item we will gladly take it and register lost item.

-- Historical House and Gallery: Marvel at the ceramic works of Ms. Helen Richter Watson.
+- Watson Gallery: Marvel at the ceramic works of Ms. Helen Richter Watson.
 Come by info desk or call 326-info to schedule a tour.

 Game Room: Located outside the Student Center near the Bruni Vergara Garden, the Game Room offers many leisure activities, including pool tables, air hockey, darts and computer games.

 Health Services: Located on the first floor in room 125, Health Services offers students clinical response for immediate needs, and provides information for the improvement of their individual health and wellness.

-International Engagement: Develops, coordinates, and promotes the exchange of students and scholars.
+International Engagement: Located on the first floor in room 124, The Office of International Engagement develops, coordinates, and promotes the exchange of students and scholars.
 Study abroad programs vary from short-term programs led by TAMIU professors, to semester and yearlong programs offered through partner schools or affiliated study abroad organizations.
 These programs are available in various countries around the world and are open to students from all majors.
 Eligible students may qualify for Federal, State and institutional aid to finance their study abroad program.
 Two TAMIU scholarships for study abroad are available: the International Education Fee Scholarship and the Guadalupe and Lilia Martinez International Fellows Scholarship.
 OIE provides study abroad advising, including program selection, pre-departure orientation, visa requirements and procedures, financial aid, housing assistance, transfer of credits, and re-entry information.

 Non-denominational Meditation Room: Located in Student Center 218, here you can enter a serene environment to refresh your mind and spirit.
 For some, this may mean engaging in prayer.
 For others, this may mean a quick moment of personal meditation or quiet reflection.
 A few moments in the Meditation Room can reduce your stress and help refocus your day.